Welcome to our Reception learning page. We hope you enjoy finding out about our school day and what Reception looks like at Park.

 We have been looking at natural and found objects and have enjoyed looking at each others homework and items we found in our environment.
 It was interesting to find out new facts, feel the different textures and talk about why things change.

 At Park Primary School we like to make sure everybody uses ‘Golden sentences,’ we have been working hard to practise answering questions in sentences.
-Some of us have been learning new words in our Box Clever sessions with Ms Tracy.
+Some of us have been learning new words in our Box Clever sessions.
 We have all had opportunities to share our homework with our friends and talk about past events.
 It has been interesting to hear about what Ned has been up to at the weekends too!

 In reception we love to sing and we have learnt lots of new songs in class and during our CAT day time.
 We have also enjoyed using the different role play corners in our classrooms.
 Lots of children have been having their hair done in Cook class and there has been lots of cooking and looking after babies in Da Gama and Columbus.